 “Lady,” I shouted and waived for them to know where I am.

-As I went closer I realized it was the same girl — the second one.
+As I went closer I realised it was the same girl — the second one.
 I thanked her as we tried to encircle the dog, but again, to no avail.

 I was really starting to lose patience then, for it has been about 45 minutes of running around the beach.
 I thought that if I’m starting to get tired, this one-year-old pup must be even more tired.
 We both had our morning jog earlier on that same day.